-Since our inception in 2004, we have devoted substantially all of our resources to research and development efforts relating to our product candidates, including conducting clinical trials and developing manufacturing capabilities, inlicensing related intellectual property, providing general and administrative support for these operations and protecting our intellectual property.
-We have not generated any revenue from product sales and, through December 31, 2014, had funded our operations primarily with the aggregate net proceeds of \$79.1 million from the private placement of redeemable convertible preferred stock and common stock, a \$10.0 million one-time upfront fee received in connection with our collaboration with Santen and \$10.0 million of commercial bank debt under our credit facility with Connection with our collaboration with Santen and \$10.0 million of commercial bank debt under our credit facility with SVB.
-In February 2015, we completed our initial public offering and a concurrent private placement and raised proceeds, net of underwriting discounts, commissions and offering costs of approximately \$6.0 million, totaling approximately \$35.0 million.
-At December 31, 2015, we had cash, cash equivalents and short-term investments totaling \$52.2 million.
-We do not own or operate, nor do we expect to own or operate, facilitates for product candidates, including with Lonza for the manufacture of TRC105 drug substance, and we intend to continue to do so in the future.
+Since our inception in 2004, we have devoted substantially all of our resources to research and development efforts relating to our product candidates, including conducting clinical trials and developing manufacturing capabilities, in-licensing related intellectual property, providing general and administrative support for these operations and protecting our intellectual property.
+To date, we have not generated any revenue from product sales and instead, have funded our operations from the sales of capital stock, a \$10.0 million one-time upfront fee and a \$3.0 million payment received in connection with our collaboration with Santen and commercial bank debt under our credit facilities with Silicon Valley Bank (SVB).
+At December 31, 2016, we had cash, cash equivalents and short-term investments totaling \$44.4 million.

+We do not own or operate, nor do we expect to own or operate, facilitates for product manufacturing, storage, distribution or testing.
+We contract with third parties for the manufacture of our product candidates, including with Lonza for the manufacture of TRC105 drug substance, and we intend to continue to do so in the future.

 We have incurred losses from operations in each year since our inception.
-Our net losses were \$24.4 million and \$6.8 million for the years ended December 31, 2015 and 2014, respectively.
-At December 31, 2015, we had an accumulated deficit of \$58.6 million.
+Our net losses were \$27.0 million, \$24.4 million, and \$7.1 million for the years ended December 31, 2016, 2015, and 2014, respectively.
+At December 31, 2016, we had an accumulated deficit of \$85.6 million.